comp423-23s/final-project-final-c3/docs/student-organizations.md

   <tr>
 </table>

 We chose to add a “Change Role” button on the side navigation bar instead of allowing users to have only 1 role, because many students may want to be both a member of one club, and a leader of another.
 Thus they would have both the roles “Student” and “Leader”.
 Additionally, if a student were to be given the role of an administrator, they should be allowed to switch between their other roles too.
 If I am a student only, I cannot change my role.
 But if I am a student and a leader, I can choose to switch between my roles and experience the application in different ways.
-Our application was designed this way as we all thought it made more sense to have permissions inherently
+Our application was designed this way as we all thought it made more sense to have permissions inherently built into our models.
+This means that if you are a leader of a club, you can only see leader things for your specific club.
+There is also an "Administrator" view that is only viewable for administrators.
+Only Arden Administrator has the ability to add and delete other administrators.

 # Development Concerns